anhnguyendepocen/math-244/syllabus.md

 ---

-Statistical Learning is a field that ties together statistical theory and practice with the methods of machine learning have emerged in the last several decades.
+Statistical Learning is a field that ties together statistical theory and practice with the methods of machine learning that have emerged in the last several decades.

 This course is geared towards students with the following experience.